How to Allow Phone Link to Show Notification Banners in Windows 11

 Why are my Phone Link notifications synced but not showing banners?

-Your Phone Link notifications might be synced but not showing banners because Focus Assist or Do Not Disturb mode is active on your PC, hiding alerts.
+Phone Link notifications might sync without showing banners because Focus Assist or Do Not Disturb mode remains active on the PC, hiding alerts.

 How do I reset the Phone Link app if notifications stop working?

-If your Phone Link notifications stop working, you can reset the app through Windows settings to fix the issue and then re-link your phone.
+If Phone Link notifications stop working, resetting the app through Windows settings resolves the issue before re-linking the phone.

 Was this guide helpful?